esciencecenter-digital-skills/Natural-language-processing/README.md

 You can notify us that you plan to teach this lesson by creating an issue in this repository.
 Also, it would be great if you can update [this overview of all workshops taught with this lesson material](workshops.md).
 This helps us show the impact of developing open-source lessons to our funders.

 ## Target Audience
 The lesson is designed specifically with researchers in the Humanities and Social Sciences in mind, but is also applicable to other fields of research.
-We expect them to know the basics of Python programming and statistics.
+We expect them to know the basics of Python, Git and statistics.

 ## Contributing
 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.